Seirdy/seirdy.one/content/meta/wcag-conformance.md

 : My site has no motion-actuation events.
 Any motion actuation changes (e.g. changing device orientation) are provided and configured by the operating system.

 [SC 2.5.5: Target Size (Enhanced)](https://w3c.github.io/wcag/understanding/target-size-enhanced.html) OR [SC 2.5.8: Target Size (Minimum)](https://w3c.github.io/wcag/understanding/target-size-minimum.html)
 : I exceed both of these criteria by instead following Google's more aggressive tap-target recommendations: all tap targets that are not part of body text should be at least 48-by-48&nbsp;px, and not overlap any other tap targets within a 56-by-56&nbsp;px region.
-Section permalinks, navigation links, links in description-list described term, footnote backlinks, etc. all meet these requirements.
+Section permalinks, navigation links, links in description-list described terms, footnote backlinks, etc. all meet these requirements.
 Lighthouse's "SEO" audits can automatically flag a small subset of violations.

 [SC 2.5.6: Concurrent Input Mechanisms](https://w3c.github.io/wcag/understanding/concurrent-input-mechanisms.html)
 : I do not restrict any input modalities, as I use only native elements and do not use any scripts.